silogen/kaiwo/README.md

 - Note about typical secrets and environment variables (s3 keys, HF TOKEN, etc)
 - Note about how secrets are managed (ExternalSecrets, etc)

-## Contributing to Aiwo
+## Contributing to Kaiwo

 TODO

-We welcome contributions to Aiwo!
+We welcome contributions to Kaiwo!
 Please refer to the [Contributing Guidelines]() for more information on how to contribute to the project.